Citizens for a Better Centennial

 There is a DRIVEWAY along the side of the building.
 Cars will be going in and out along the sides of the adjacent homes.

 This lot is on a hill ABOVE the pictured neighborhood (Village at Centennial), so ground water and run-off is a critical issue.
-The neighborhood already has water issues.
-There is a drainage canal behind the homes which this neighborhood of 106 homes is required to maintain.
-There is NO mention of any help in maintaining this drainage.
-The neighborhood spends a great deal of HOA money for this, with an increase of dues looming.
-This is irresponsible city planning!!!
 What will they do to YOUR neighborhood in the interest of "increasing density?"
 If you don't think increasing density is a future factor in Centennial planning, read the new Centennial Next Comprehensive Plan.

 This building is actually 5 stories where it is adjacent to existing neighborhoods.
 The underground parking is only underground along Potomac Street, but then becomes 5 stories above ground on the north and east sides of the lot.
 This building is 65+ feet tall with decorative towers.
-It is an unattractive monstrosity along Arapahoe Road!
 What else will be allowed in the name of development and more tax revenue? - Resident of Algonquin Acres

 At the City Council meeting, one of our ELECTED representatives said the neighbors shouldn't worry about the residents of this project looking down into their homes since old people have bad eyesight.